A quick and easy guide on

 how to get from Cebu to Panglao, Bohol

-If you are flying to Cebu and only have a few days to enjoy the beautiful Philippines.. you will probably find yourself in the same dilemma as I did – how can I possibly decide where to go that’s close enough and worth it.
+Whether it’s a short getaway, visa run or a small taste of the Philippines, if you are flying to Cebu for a few days.. you will probably find yourself in the same dilemma as I did – how can I possibly decide where to go that’s close enough and worth it.

 Ladies and gentlemen ..
 Panglao, Bohol is definitely up there.

 Known for its famous Alona Beach – a great spot for relaxing, island hopping and having a good time in general.
 Plus the surrounding little island gems..

 You don’t need to look further than that.
 For real.

 In order to do the Cebu to Panglao route or Bohol in general, you need to take a ferry to Tagbilaran – a city known as Bohol’s ‘capital’.